Skip to main content

 All of the multicultural lounges are open daily for students to utilize for studying and as social spaces.
 Student staff work up to 8 hours weekly in each lounge to serve as a resource for students.

-Residents of each building will have access to their community’s multicultural program designated lounges from 10 a.m. to 12 a.m., Monday through Sunday.
+Residents of each building will have access to their community’s multicultural lounge(s) from 10:00 a.m. to 12:00 a.m., Monday through Sunday.

-To view location information for each lounge, visit the lounge’s page below.
+To view location information for each lounge, visit the multicultural lounge website.

 MULTICULTURAL AND MINORITY CULTURE LOUNGES